 Cardiovascular disease and hypertension:

 take your medication exactly as prescribed;

 make sure that you have at least a two-week supply of your heart disease medications (those include antihypertensive drugs, or drugs to treat high cholesterol); and

 - continue taking diabetes pills and/or insulin as usual;

 - make sure that you have at least a two-week supply of your medication;

 - test your blood sugar every four hours and keep track of the results; and

-- follow the sick day guidelines for people with diabetes if you get sick.
+- follow the for people with diabetes if you get sick.

 Chronic respiratory disease: